 The Company sponsors defined benefit pension plans that are primarily unfunded and provide an income benefit upon termination or retirement for certain of its international employees.
-As of July 31, 2013 and 2012, the accumulated pension obligation related to these plans was \$3,977 and \$4,021, respectively.
-As of July 31, 2013 and 2012, pre-tax amounts recognized in accumulated other comprehensive income in the accompanying balance sheets were \$(807) and (\$828), respectively.
-The net periodic benefit cost for these plans was \$388, \$299, and \$301 during the years ended July 31, 2013, 2012 and 2011, respectively.
+As of July 31, 2014 and 2013, the accumulated pension obligation related to these plans was \$4,553 and \$3,977, respectively.
+As of July 31, 2014 and 2013, pre-tax amounts recognized in accumulated other comprehensive income in the accompanying balance sheets were gains of \$1,228 and \$807, respectively.
+The net periodic benefit cost for these plans was \$286, \$388, and \$299 during the years ended July 31, 2014, 2013 and 2012, respectively.

 The Company has retirement and profit-sharing plans covering substantially all full-time domestic employees and certain employees of its foreign subsidiaries.
 Contributions to the plans are determined annually or quarterly, according to the respective plans, based on earnings of the respective companies and employee contributions.
-Accrued retirement and profit-sharing contributions of \$3,615 and \$4,371 were included in other long-term liabilities on the accompanying consolidated balance sheets as of July 31, 2013 and 2012, respectively.
-The amounts charged to expense for these retirement and profit sharing plans were \$10,110, \$12,569, and \$12,875 during the years ended July 31, 2013, 2012 and 2011, respectively.
+Accrued retirement and profit-sharing contributions of \$2,938 and \$3,615 were included in other current liabilities on the accompanying consolidated balance sheets as of July 31, 2014 and 2013, respectively.
+The amounts charged to expense for these retirement and profit sharing plans were \$10,830, \$10,110, and \$12,569 during the years ended July 31, 2014, 2013 and 2012, respectively.

 The Company also has deferred compensation plans for directors, officers and key executives which are discussed below.
-At July 31, 2013 and 2012, \$15,769 and \$13,738, respectively, of deferred compensation was included in other long-term liabilities in the accompanying consolidated balance sheets.
+At July 31, 2014 and 2013, \$18,694 and \$15,769, respectively, of deferred compensation was included in other long-term liabilities in the accompanying consolidated balance sheets.